Error handling

 Business error

 Integration code should be coded to capture all business errors and log them into the Error Records in the integrator database.
 The integrator should move to the next record and process it.
 Since the business error has happened specifically to one record (e.g. patient) the next record can be successfully processed.
-These errors should not be notified to bugsnag, as it is a known scenario that has been handled.

-For other types of error, it is difficult to differentiate and tell whether the integrator can process the rest of the records successfully or not.
+it is difficult to differentiate and tell whether the integrator can process the rest of the records successfully or not.
 These errors are where the system throws an exception (NPE, IO exception, SQL exception, etc).
 Just based on exception type usually it is very difficult to tell exactly what is the cause and take corrective action in the code.
-Hence for such exceptions, the integrator should simply abort that whole Integration process for all records and notify Bugsnag.
-Two things follow:
+Hence for such exceptions, the integration module can decide whether it should keep processing or abort.
+The trade-off is as follows.

-• The next run of the process will pick up from the same record and try to process again.
+In this case the next run of the process will pick up from the same record and try to process again.
+The error is notified to Bugsnag.
+If the error is due to

-2. The error is due to some defect in any of the three systems.
+2. some defect in any of the three systems.
 The error can be rectified and the bug can be marked as fixed in Bugsnag.

 Since the business error needs to be resolved by fixing the data.
-These errors can be browsed through the avni integration web application.
+These errors can be browsed through the Avni integration web application.
 The integration framework allows the developer to define their own error types and then log the errors against that - to assist in browsing the errors.

 A schedule or task in within the existing schedule can be defined to reprocess these errors.
 In the data has been corrected then the error corresponding to them will resolve itself.